Long Sequence Hopfield Memory: s for Sequence Storage

 and

 respectively, where the probability is taken over the random patterns.
-Note that the full sequence capacity is defined by demanding that all transitions are correct.
+Note that for the single-transition capacity we could focus on any pair of subsequent patterns due to translation invariance arising from periodic boundary conditions.
+Also note that the full sequence capacity is defined by demanding that all transitions are correct.
 For perfect recall, we want to take the threshold $c \downarrow 0$.
 In the thermodynamic limit in which $N, P \to \infty$, we expect for there to exist a sharp transition in the recall probabilities as a function of $P$, with almost-surely perfect recall below the threshold value and vanishing probability of recall above \cite{petritis1996thermodynamic,bovier1999sharp,mceliece1987capacity,weisbuch1985scaling,hertz2018introduction,amit1985infinite,amit1985spin,amit1987saturation,demircigilModelAssociativeMemory2017a}.
 Thus, we expect the capacity to become insensitive to the value of $c$ in the thermodynamic limit; this is known rigorously for the classic Hopfield network from the work of \citet{bovier1999sharp}.